cdev-framework/cdev-website/content/docs/examples/userauthentication.md

 {{<break 1>}}
 ### Check Your Site
-The provided template site demonstrates the basics of how to login using the [Auth0 Javascript SDK](https://auth0.com/docs/libraries/auth0js) and then use the provided `jwt` to make a call to our `API`.
-When you login, the page should look like
+The provided template site demonstrates the basics of how to login using the [Auth0 Javascript SDK](https://auth0.com/docs/libraries/auth0js) and then use the provided `JWT` to make a call to our `API`.
+When you login, the page should look like:
 {{<tutorial_image>}}
 /images/autho_examples/spa_logged_out.png
 {{</tutorial_image>}}

-When you click `login`, you should be redirected to the `Auth0 Universal Login Page`
+When you click `login`, you should be redirected to the `Auth0 Universal Login Page`.
 {{<tutorial_image>}}
 /images/autho_examples/universal_login.png
 {{</tutorial_image>}}

-After logging in, you will be redirected and should see the provided `jwt` and user information from Auth0.
-You can then use the `hit api` button to make a call to your `API`.
+After logging in, you will be redirected and should see the provided `JWT` and user information from `Auth0`.
+You can then use the `Hit Api` button to make a call to your `API`.
 {{<tutorial_image>}}
 /images/autho_examples/spa_logged_in.png
 {{</tutorial_image>}}